top of page

 It is possible to do this by staying out of the camera's field of view.
 However in some instances, the light painter may need to be within the camera's field of view.
 Tips to avoid making yourself and the light source visible in the photo include always pointing the light source at more than a 90 degree angle away from the camera, using a black card to hide the flashlight if it needs to be at a less than 90 degree angle away from the camera, and making sure you are not in-between the camera and what you are illuminating at any point in time.

 Some light painters prefer to use zoom lights, as there is more fine control over beam size.
 Ledlenser's latest generation of lights are excellent zoom lights, but they are also very expensive.
-A Light Painting Brushes Universal Connector, or Light Painting Paradise Round Adapter can also be used to collimate the light beam.
+The Convoy Z1 is a budget alternative.
+A Light Painting Brushes Universal Connector, or Light Painting Paradise Round Adapter can also be used to collimate the light beam, acting as a snoot.

 The angle of the lighting is very important.
 If you illuminate from behind, or close to the camera, the resulting photo will lack contrast and look quite flat.
 It is better to illuminate from the side, or more parallel (instead of perpendicular) to surfaces to create more contrast.

-If you are using colours for moving illumination, then you will usually get better coloured illumination by using colour filters on a white light source, rather than colour LEDs which are usually monochromatic.
+If you are using colours for moving illumination, then you will usually get better coloured illumination by using colour filters on a white light flashlight, rather than colour LEDs which are usually monochromatic.
+Light Painting Paradise sell some useful colour filters.
 This reduces the chance of over-saturation.
 However, in some cases coloured LEDs may still be more practical.
+The Ants On A Melon RGB Critter 2.0 provides up to 39 colour options.
+RGB panel lights and RGB COB video lights usually have adjustable saturation which allows the saturation to be dialed down.

 If you are moving around in the dark, please be aware of where you are stepping.
 I have fallen down many a rabbit hole, and a flight of steps, and that was just during one photographic exposure!